 Keep Post-Incorporation Deadlines in Check

-After registration, companies must adhere to ongoing compliance requirements, including appointing an auditor within 30 days, conducting regular board meetings, maintaining statutory records, Filing necessary returns with RBI and filing annual returns and financial statements with the Ministry of Corporate Affairs.
-Missing these deadlines can lead to penalties and operational disruptions.
+There are numerous ongoing compliance requirements after registration, including appointing an auditor within 30 days, conducting board meetings regularly, maintaining statutory records, filing necessary returns to RBI, and submitting annual returns and accounts with the Ministry of Corporate Affairs.
+Paying a penalty or disrupting operations could be one of the consequences of overlooking these deadlines.

-JustStart offers end-to-end assistance to ensure you meet every requirement with confidence and clarity.
+JustStart provides the end-to-end assistance that enables you to meet every requirement with confidence and clarity.

 Conclusion

-Starting a business in India as a foreign national is not only legally permitted but also increasingly encouraged under the country’s pro-investment framework.
-With its fast-growing economy, large consumer base, and improving ease of doing business, India presents immense opportunities for global entrepreneurs.
+A foreign national may start a business in India under legal provisions, and such has been made a viable option for potential overseas investors under the pro-investment framework.
+The fast-growing economy, a massive consumer base, and improving ease of doing business provide immense opportunities for global entrepreneurs.

-If you're ready to take the next step, let JustStart help you launch and grow your business in India with confidence and clarity.
+Now, when you're prepared for the next step, let JustStart assist you in setting up and scaling your business in India with trust and clarity.

 Q1.
-Can a foreigner be a director of an Indian company?
+Can foreigners be directors of an Indian company?

-Yes, but at least one director must be a resident Indian.
+Yes.
+But, there must be at least one director who is a resident Indian.

 Q2.
-Do I need a business visa to start a company?
+Do I need a business visa for starting a company?

-Yes, a business visa or appropriate long-term visa is required to work or manage the business physically in India.
+Yes, a business visa or a long-term visa is required for matter physical presence in India for work or to manage the business.

 Q3.
 How long does it take to register a company in India?

-Usually 10–15 working days, depending on documentation and approvals.
+Normally, 10–15 days, depending on the documentation and approvals.

 Q4.
 Can foreign-owned Indian companies open bank accounts in India?

-Yes, once incorporation is complete, an Indian current account can be opened using the Certificate of Incorporation and KYC documents.
+Yes.
+After the incorporation is complete, one should open an Indian current account through the Certificate of Incorporation and KYC documents.

 Q5.
 Can a foreign company own 100% equity in an Indian company?

-Yes, in sectors under the automatic FDI route, 100% foreign ownership is allowed without prior government approval.
+Yes, 100% foreign ownership is allowed without prior government approval in sectors under the automatic FDI route.

 Q6.
 Is physical presence required for company incorporation in India?

-No, the incorporation process can be completed online.
-However, physical presence may be needed for tasks like bank KYC or inspections.
+No, the incorporation can be done fully online.
+Physical presence might be required at a few related events, such as bank KYC or inspections.

 Q7.
 Can a foreigner open a Private Limited Company in India?

-Yes, a foreign national can set up a Private Limited Company, provided there is at least one resident Indian director.
+Yes.
+A foreign national can establish a Private Limited Company provided that there is one resident Indian director."

 Q9.
-Are there restrictions for citizens from neighbouring countries?
+Are there restrictions for citizens of neighbouring countries?

-Yes, individuals or entities from countries sharing a land border with India (e.g., China, Pakistan) must obtain prior government approval.
+Yes, individuals or entities from countries sharing land borders with India (e.g., China, Pakistan) require prior approval of the government.